310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 <th>(No one saw me, right?
 If someone did I’d die from embarrassment… Gotta be quiet—just do everything quietly….)</th>

-<th>(I guess I’ll start with getting rid of weeds… Hrmm, the roots seem pretty deep down… I don’t think I can pull them out that easily…)</th>
+<th>(I guess I’ll start with getting rid of weeds… Hmm, the roots seem pretty deep down… I don’t think I can pull them out that easily…)</th>

 <th>(I always pull them by hand, but maybe I should try out the weed puller for the first time…?)</th>